qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 flag on lazily created types is one such, and so is `Shiboken::CacheSlot`: they are covered by the suites, not by the A/B harness.

+`check_bit_coverage.py` in the failpoint test directory checks the list above against the tree: a bit with neither a `proof-*` nor an exemption fails it.

 ## Testing

 Free-threading specific tests skip themselves unless the GIL is actually